AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## User Display

-You can hide the entire ‘Complete your profile’ page from the learners.&nbsp;The page will not pop up once the learner logs in.
+You can hide the entire 'Complete your profile' page from the learners.
+The page will not pop up once the learner logs in.

-Note that the existing default&nbsp;behavior&nbsp;does not change.
-This is an optional capability now available to Administrators.&nbsp;
+Note that the existing default behavior does not change.
+This is an optional capability now available to Administrators.

 Enable the options below: